awsdocs/aws-go-developer-guide/doc_source/define-metrics.rst

   :header-rows: 1

   * - Metric
-    - ThrottleCount
+    - Definition
+    - How to use it

-  * - Definition
+  * - ThrottleCount
     - Number of API calls that fail due to throttling by AWS services.

-  * - How to use it
     - Use this metric to assess if your application has reached throttle limits, as well as to determine the cause of retries and application latency.
       Consider distributing calls over a window instead of batching your calls.